AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/classifications/index.md

 * [GET all classification datasets](#get-all-classification-datasets): Retrieves all datasets for a specified report suite ID
 * [GET a single classification](#get-a-single-classification): Retrieves information for the specified dataset
 * [GET classification job information](#get-classification-job-information): Retrieves job information for the specified job ID
+* [GET classification jobs by dataset](#get-classification-jobs-by-dataset): Retrieves job information for the specified dataset
 * [PUT classification dataset update](#put-classification-dataset-update): Updates a classification dataset
 * [DELETE classification](#delete-classification): Deletes a specified classification